-In addition, the sampling approach that we use in this paper is akin to a wrapper-based method that can make any learning algorithm cost-sensitive.
+Last, we use a sampling approach which is akin to a wrapper-based method that can make any learning algorithm cost-sensitive.
 The sampling effectively imposes non-uniform misclassification costs on different categories (Elkan, 2001).
 Weiss, McCarthy, and Zabar (2007) show that oversampling may be preferable for smaller data sets like ours, and cost-sensitive learning is more suitable for datasets with over 10,000 observations.

 Data split

-In the case of spatial and temporal correlation, splitting the data set into training and testing sets is challenging, as the assumption of independence between the training and the testing set is not easily satisfied.
-The classical assumption of a random split in generating the testing data set may not hold since the points randomly assigned to the testing may have a strong spatial and temporal correlation with some of the points in the training set.
+Since we care about the accuracy (and recall) of our out of sample predictions, we need to be able to test our model on a portion of the data not used to train the model.
+The standard practice in machine learning is to split the data into training and test datasets, but how to make those splits in the context of spatial and temporal correlation is challenging, as the assumption of independence between the training and the testing set is not easily satisfied.
+The classical assumption of a random split in generating the testing data set may not hold since the points randomly assigned to the testing may be strongly correlated with points in the training set over space or time.
 Because of these correlations, models with high prediction accuracy on the training set would appear to have higher than actual accuracy in the testing set as well (Meyer et al. 2018).
 Consequently, the training process would prefer models and parameters that are complex enough to understand every bit of detail in the training set.
-These models would tend to overfit in a genuinely independent testing set as is demonstrated in simulation results in Robert et al. (2017).
-Taking these into consideration, this paper chooses the year split as the data split strategy.
-In other words, we use all the previous years’ data as the training set to predict food security in the last year that we can get data.
-Survey data collected in another year or wave have weaker ties with the training data because the time difference is long and that not all villages are repeatedly visited.
-Spatial correlation between geographically close points in space with similarity but are separated into training and testing might create an upward bias on the out-of-sample performance. a A similar argument can be made for a purely random split method, as the independence assumption of the testing set would no longer be valid.
+These models would tend to overfit in a genuinely independent testing set, as is demonstrated in simulation results in Robert et al. (2017).
+Taking these correlations into consideration and the objective to forecast future outcomes, this paper chooses the year split as the primary data split strategy.
+In other words, we use all the previous years’ data as the training set to predict food security in the last year of data available.
+Survey data collected in another year or wave have weaker ties with the training data because the time difference is relatively long and not all villages are repeatedly visited.
+Conversely, if we split over space within a year, spatial correlation between geographically close points might create an upward bias on the out-of-sample performance.
+Similarly, a purely random split model would likely include a spatial correlation between training and test sets, rendering the independence assumption of the testing set no longer valid.

 Data segmentation